FrostSource/resin_watch/workshop_description.md

 [h1]Resin Watch[/h1]

-Keep track of resin in the map using this watch with a nearby indicator and total resin counter so you'll never miss an upgrade!
+Keep track of resin, ammo and items in any map using this watch which comes equipped with a nearby indicator and total counter so you'll never miss an upgrade or grenade!

-[i]This addon is compatible with Scalable Init Support but does not require it.[/i]
+[i]This addon require AlyxLib to work.[/i]

 [img]https://steamuserimages-a.akamaihd.net/ugc/2312102971535718159/B40340B355316F302AC1910CF8464CA2FA204EC1/?imw=5000&imh=5000&ima=fit&impolicy=Letterbox&imcolor=%23000000&letterbox=false[/img]